-3.4 Identified actions in order to overcome barriers
+Identified actions in order to overcome barriers

-The actions to overcome barriers were aimed at influencing elements on both the organizational as the citizen side.
-Actions on the organizational side refer, for example, to a (top-down) policy that supports co-creation/co-production (e.g. Pestoff, 2009).
-Furthermore, a policy entrepreneur can also be appointed in order to promote the co-creation/co-production initiative (Fuglsang, 2008).
-Other research noted that the enhancement of discretionary autonomy for professionals is also required (e.g. Gill, White, & Cameron, 2011).
+The actions to overcome barriers were aimed at influencing elements on both the organizational and the citizen side.
+Actions on the organizational side refer, for example, to a (top-down) policy that supports co-creation/co-production (e.g. Pestoff 2009).
+Furthermore, a policy entrepreneur can also be appointed in order to promote the co-creation/co-production initiative (Fuglsang 2008).
+Other research noted that the enhancement of discretionary autonomy for professionals is also required (e.g. Gill, White, and Cameron 2011).

-On the citizen side actions which are repeatedly mentioned, involve the lowering of thresholds for citizens to participate.
-This can refer to a lowering of the participation costs (Weinberger & Jutting, 2001) or by providing financial support (Pestoff, 2006).
-Also mentioned was the need for an inviting policy to generate a feeling of ownership (Lindahl et al., 2011a; Ostrom, 1996).
-Last, when public organizations or officials approach citizens to participate, they should offer them a plebiscitary choice, instead of asking them about complicated policy issues (Wise et al., 2012).
+On the citizen side, actions which are repeatedly mentioned involve the lowering of thresholds for citizens to participate.
+This can refer to a lowering of the participation costs (Weinberger and Jütting 2001) or providing financial support (Pestoff 2006).
+Also mentioned was the need for an inviting policy to generate a feeling of ownership (Lindahl, Lidén, and Lindblad 2011; Ostrom 1996).
+Last, when public organizations or officials approach citizens to participate, they should offer them a plebiscitary choice, instead of asking them about complicated policy issues (Wise, Paton, and Gegenhuber 2012).
 Peculiar is, though, that the responsibility to take these actions seems to lie with the public organization.
 The mentioned actions all refer to 'something that the public organization must do'.